 I started skating almost two years ago.

 What made you want to start skating distance?

 In 2017 I got my first taste of big wheels on some Trimax UFS frames.
-As soon as I felt the combination of smoothness and speed that the larger wheel size afforded I knew I had found my new passion.
-Big Wheel Blading was everything I loved about running but I was able to go super fast with skates on my feet.
+As soon as I felt the combination of smoothness and speed that the larger wheel size afforded, I knew I had found my new passion.
+Big Wheel Blading was everything I loved about running, but I could go super fast with skates on my feet.
 I was hooked.

 Were there any skaters at the beginning of your distance skating that you enjoyed watching or motivated you?

 I pride myself on my work ethic and always do the best I can at whatever I’m doing.
 I’m constantly looking for ways to progress, so I guess that makes me pretty competitive.

 How had your approach to distance skating matured since you began?

 Hopefully, distance skating will be with me for a long time, so I feel like I am just beginning.
 There are so many techniques to master, muscles to develop, equipment to try, events to attend, and so much I can learn from other people.
 I knew that going in, so I’m just going to keep on that steady progression path.